Jorenar/blog/2023-02-19-c-esoterica.md

 ---
 layout: post
-title:  "Lesser known tricks, quirks, and features of C"
+title:  "Short list of C esoterica"
+redirect_from:
+  - /less-known-c
 ---

 There are some tricks, quirks, and features which seems to throw even